-Agaigns and parent primary financial reaponability for the child, the plan of Assigns one parent primary financial responsibility for the child, the plan of the parent with financial responsibility is primary.
-Makes both parents responsible for the child's health care expenses or coverage, the birthday rule determines which plan is primary.
-Requires joint custody without making one parent responsible for the child's health care expenses or coverage, the birthday rule determines which plan is primary.
-If there is no court decree allocating responsibility for the child's expenses or coverage, the rules below apply: The plan covering the custodial parent, first The plan covering the spouse of the custodial parent, second The plan covering the non-custodial parent, third The plan covering the spouse of the non-custodial parent, last If a child is covered by individuals other than parents or stepparents, the above rules apply as if those individuals were the parents.
+Requires joint custody without making one parent responsible for the child's health care expenses or coverage, the birthday rule determines which plan

+The plan covering the custodial parent, first The plan covering the spouse of the custodial parent, second The plan covering the non-custodial parent, third The plan covering the spouse of the non-custodial parent, last If a child is covered by individuals other than parents or stepparents, the above rules apply as if those individuals were the parents.
 Retired or Laid-off Employee The plan that covers you as an active employee (an employee who is neither laid off nor retired) is primary to a plan covering you as a retired or laid-off employee.
 The same is true if you are covered as both a dependent of an active employee and a dependent of a retired or laid-off employee.
 TRICARE If you are a member of the U.S. military (active or retired) or you have dependents enrolled in the TRICARE program, this plan is the primary plan and TRICARE would be secondary, when required by federal law.
 Continuation Coverage If you have coverage under COBRA or other continuation law, that coverage is secondary to coverage that is not through COBRA or other continuation law.
-Please Note : The retiree/layoff and continuation rules don't apply when both plans don't have the rule or when the "non-dependent or dependent" rule can decide which of the plans is primary.
+Note : The retiree/layoff and continuation rules don't apply when both plans don't have the rule or when the "non-dependent or dependent" rule can decide which of the plans is primary.
 Length of Coverage The plan that covered you longer is primary to the plan that didn't cover you as long.
 If none of the rules above apply, the plans must share the allowable expenses equally.